Powerlearnproject/se-day1-assignment-SkyFIONA/README.md

 Explain what software engineering is and discuss its importance in the technology industry.Software Engineering is the systematic application of engineering principles to the design, development, testing, deployment, and maintenance of software.
 It involves using structured methodologies, tools, and best practices to produce high-quality software that meets user needs, within budget and timeline constraints.

+Importance in the Technology Industry:

+Scalability: Enables the development of complex systems to handle growing user demands.
+Reliability: Ensures robust and error-free software for critical applications like healthcare, finance, and transportation.
+Efficiency: Optimizes resources and reduces development time.
+Innovation: Drives the creation of cutting-edge technologies like AI, IoT, and blockchain.
+Global Impact: Powers industries, improves user experiences, and contributes to economic growth.

-Identify and describe at least three key milestones in the evolution of software engineering.
+2.Identify and describe at least three key milestones in the evolution of software engineering.

-List and briefly explain the phases of the Software Development Life Cycle.
+3.List and briefly explain the phases of the Software Development Life Cycle.

-Compare and contrast the Waterfall and Agile methodologies.
+4.Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+5.Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+6.Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

-What are some common challenges faced by software engineers?
+7.What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+8.Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 #Part 2: Introduction to AI and Prompt Engineering